danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 and validation set are available, full assessment of calibration is possible.
 Calibration at fixed time point is possible when baseline hazard at fixed time point and coefficient are available.
-When only coefficients are available, limited assessment of calibration is possible.
+When only coefficients are available, assessment of calibration is limited.

-At a fixed time point t, mean calibration can be assessed using: +
-globally: considering the entire range of the data;

 Since different level of information may be available, different level of calibration can be estimated: mean, weak, and moderate calibration.